How It Works

 Config refresh

-When you create or update an experiment in the Koryla dashboard, changes take up to 60 seconds to reach the Worker (the KV TTL).
+When you create or update an experiment in the Koryla dashboard, changes take up to 60 seconds to reach the edge layer (the in-memory cache TTL).
 You don't need to redeploy anything.

-If you stop an experiment, traffic stops being split within 60 seconds — the Worker will serve all requests to the original URL.
+If you stop an experiment, traffic stops being split within 60 seconds — all requests are served to the original URL.

 Analytics

 Koryla fires analytics events at the point of variant assignment (new visitors only).
-Events are sent to your configured destinations (GA4, PostHog, etc.) via waitUntil — meaning they don't block the response to the visitor.
+Events are sent to your configured destinations (GA4, PostHog, etc.) asynchronously — they don't block the response to the visitor.

 See Analytics Integrations for setup details.